 Since the hosted platform does not have access to your WordPress site directly when processing conversions, the use of filters in WordPress is no longer available.
 However, we have made strides to bring to parity some of the options available only with filters from the old WordPress plugin by making them actual settings in the new hosted platform.

-The most commonly used filter is the single optin filter for MailChimp.
-This filter is no longer available, but we now have a setting for this (as well as welcome emails) that you can enable/disable on the hosted platform.
+The most commonly used filter is the single opt-in filter for MailChimp.
+This filter is no longer available, but we now have a setting for this that you can enable or disable on the hosted platform.
 If you were using this filter previously, you will need to check the appropriate setting(s) and then save the optin campaign for them to be applied:

 These settings may not be applicable to your particular email provider, but you may want to check your Integration tab anyways to see if there are any new List Options available that you can select.

-OptinMonster still allows you to easily use Shortcodes from your WordPress plugins or theme with our templated and canvas optins.
-This means you can still use WPForms, Gravity Form, Contact Form 7, etc.
+OptinMonster still allows you to easily use Shortcodes from your WordPress plugins or theme with our templated and canvas campaigns.
+This means you can still use WPForms, Gravity Forms, Ninja Forms, Contact Form 7, etc.

-OptinMonster has automatic shortcode parsing, but your OptinMonster list must be refreshed if your adding or editing a shortcode inside one of your optins.
-Every time you edit an optin containing a shortcode, be sure to go to your OptinMonster menu on your WordPress site and click Refresh Optins.
+OptinMonster has automatic shortcode parsing, but your OptinMonster list must be refreshed if you’re adding or editing a shortcode inside one of your campaigns.
+Every time you edit a campaign containing a shortcode, be sure to go to your OptinMonster menu on your WordPress site and click Refresh Optins.

 For a more step-by-step process for using shortcodes, please follow our guides:

 In many ways, the great page-level targeting that you enjoyed in WordPress remains, with some minor tweaks.